Motorcycle License in New York

 You might want to look at our Applying for a New License section for some background on applying for licenses in general.
 Then, to specifically obtain a motorcycle license, choose the section below that applies to you:

 This is too easy!
-Fill out Form MV-44 to exchange your out-of-state license for a New York license.
+Fill out an Application for Driver License or Non-Driver ID Card (Form MV-44) to exchange your out-of-state license for a New York license.
 Take this form to a local DMV office, provide proof of identity and date of birth, surrender your out-of-state license, pay the fee (the DMV won't calculate this until you apply), take a photo, and collect your temporary license.
-Your permanent license will arrive in the mail in about four weeks.
+Your permanent license will arrive in the mail in about 2 weeks.

-About the only break you get here is that you don't need to take a prelicensing course or a driver education course.
+About the only break you get here is that you don't need to take a pre-licensing course or a driver education course.
 Instead, study the Motorcycle Manual so you can pass the written motorcycle test.
-Appear at a local DMV office that administers written tests with your filled-out Form MV-44 and the $21 permit fee.
+Appear at a local DMV office that administers written tests with your filled-out Application for Driver License or Non-Driver ID Card (Form MV-44) and the $21 to $120 permit fee.

-After taking and passing the written motorcycle test, the DMV will issue you a Class M learner's permit, or Class MJ if you are under age 18.
-This permit is valid for one year and may be renewed once.
+After taking and passing the written motorcycle test, the DMV will issue you a learner's permit.
+This permit is valid for 1 year.

 Since you are adding your new Class M license to an existing Class D license, the procedure once you pass your road test is unique.
 The examiner will issue you a temporary motorcycle license.
-At least five days after your road test, bring your motorcycle learner's permit, temporary motorcycle license, and current photo driver license back to the DMV office.
-Complete another Form MV-44, checking the box that says "Change" and writing "Add Class M" or "Add Class MJ" in the box that says, "Other change."
-Pay the $10 document fee.
+At least 7 days after your road test, bring your motorcycle learner's permit, temporary motorcycle license, and current photo driver license back to the DMV office.
+Complete another Application for Driver License or Non-Driver ID (Form MV-44), checking the box that says "Change" and writing "Add Class M" or "Add Class MJ" in the box that says, "Other change."
+Pay the $12.50 document fee.
 You will be issued a new license that lists both driver license classes.

 Even though you plan to only ride a motorcycle, you will be sharing the road with regular motor vehicles and need to be trained the same way those drivers were so that you're all operating with the same understanding.
 Therefore, the instructions for getting a motorcycle license when it's your first license are similar to the instructions above, except that you'll need to study two manuals―the Motorcycle Manual and the Driver's Manual―and take both written tests.

-You will be issued a Class M or Class MJ (if under 18) learner's permit, and all the same information under the "Learner's Permit" heading above will apply to you.
-In addition, you will be required to take either a five-hour prelicensing course or a full driver education course before you can make your road test appointment.
+You will be issued a Class M or Class MJ learner's permit, and all the same information under the "Learner's Permit" heading above will apply to you.
+In addition, you will be required to take either a pre-licensing course or a full driver education course before you can make your road test appointment.
 More information about these courses is available on our Driver Education and Driver's Training pages.
 Again, it's not required but the DMV recommends that you enroll in a rider training course to learn specialized motorcycle skills.

-Once you pass your road test, the examiner will issue you a temporary motorcycle license and your permanent photo license will arrive in the mail in about four weeks.
+Once you pass your road test, the examiner will issue you a temporary motorcycle license and your permanent photo license will arrive in the mail in about 2 weeks.